pinobatch/numism/docs/gb_coins.md

 8.
 9.
 10.
+11. `ei push bc pop bc ldh [rIF], a halt` with IE=A=$04 puts return address in stack red zone
+12. `di halt` with TAC=IE=$04 and TIMA=IF=$00 sets IF bit 2
-11. `di halt inc d halt inc e` double-increments only E (halt bug)
+13. `di halt inc d halt inc e` double-increments only E (halt bug)
-12. `di halt inc d halt inc e` calls no handler (VBA halt bug)
+14. `di halt inc d halt inc e` calls no handler (VBA halt bug)
-13. `inc hl` in mode 2 corrupts OAM only on DMG, and GBC palette can be written and read back during vblank only on GBC
-14. `daa` with $9A00 and a few other key values of AF
+15. `daa` with $9A00 and a few other key values of AF
-15.
 16.
-17.
-18.
-19.
-20.
+17. APU off clears readable registers
+18. NR52 bits 6-0 are read-only
+19. `push bc pop af push af pop de` sets DE=BC&$FFF0
+20. `inc hl` in mode 2 corrupts OAM only on DMG
+21. GBC palette can be written and read back during vblank only on GBC